Keeping food safe on a picnic

 Keep things clean on a picnic

-Wash fresh fruits (including those with rinds) and vegetables thoroughly under running tap water before packing them in the cool box.
+Wash fresh fruits (including those with rinds), vegetables, and salad leaves thoroughly under running tap water before packing them in the cool box.

 Wash your hands before preparing your picnic and, where possible, before eating it.
 If it’s not possible to wash your hands at your picnic site, use a wet wipe to clean your hands.
 Then use a sanitiser on top to sterilise them.